therealnikhil/Tip-Calculator-Pro/README.md

- # Pre-work - Tip Calculator
+# Tip Calculator Pro

 Tip Calculator is an application for iOS where users can pre-set tip percentages and be told how much to pay according to the quality of service.

   Submitted by: Nikhil Nand Kumar